 The Eagle is rather an imposing building and viewed from the outside, all lit up, it looked rather fetching as I trudged towards it in the rain.
 I opened the door and everyone turned round to look at me.
 "That's a typical welcome in a Sam's house" I thought.

 Number two on my wander round all the Sam's pubs in my area was the Eagle on, well Eagle St. Which came first I wonder?
 I looked round after astonishing the company by my appearance.
 The bar was on my left, but was unpersoned.
 One of a group of four, playing cribbage shouted that he'd be with me in a minute, which gave me an opportunity to look round.
 This is quite a big pub, but has clearly been diverted from its original layout more than somewhat.
 The two large windows on each side of the door had obviously fronted two separate rooms at one time, but these had been knocked into one and the corridor removed, which gave a big sort of vestibule area with bench seating, reminiscent of a dentist's waiting room from the seventies.
 It was rather Spartan, but clean and tidy with quite a busy red carpet, some dark wood and walls painted in magnolia or similar.
 An "L" shaped bar with brightly lit beer founts completed the picture.
 A middle aged couple stood at the short end of the "L" drinking and chatting in low tones.
 Behind them two old lads threw darts in a sort of large alcove dedicated to the purpose.
-In addition to the crib players, an old Irish biddy wandered around engaging with crib players and another two customers were sitting down opposite the bar.
+In addition to the crib players, an old Irish biddy wandered around engaging with the cribsters and another two customers who were sitting down opposite the bar.
 That was it.
 All studiously ignored me, or had cancelled me from their conscious minds.